BIAndrews/sshfail2kml/readme.md

  CREATE TABLE IF NOT EXISTS previousFails ( line STRING PRIMARY KEY, t TIMESTAMP DEFAULT CURRENT_TIMESTAMP);
+ CREATE INDEX IF NOT EXISTS line ON previousFails (line);
  CREATE INDEX IF NOT EXISTS t ON previousFails (t);

  -- Indexed table of IP addresses with GeoIP details and hit counts